 Redirect and move Windows known folders to OneDrive

-This article is for IT admins managing the OneDrive sync client in a Windows Server enterprise environment that uses Active Directory Domain Services.
+This article is for IT admins managing the OneDrive sync app in a Windows Server enterprise environment that uses Active Directory Domain Services.

 There are two primary advantages of moving or redirecting Windows known folders (Desktop, Documents, Pictures, Screenshots, and Camera Roll) to OneDrive for Business for the users in your domain:

 Your users can continue using the folders they're familiar with.
 They don't have to change their daily work habits to save files to OneDrive.

 Saving files to OneDrive backs up your users' data in the cloud and gives them access to their files from any device.

 For these reasons, we recommend moving or redirecting known folders to OneDrive if you're an enterprise or large organization.
 See all our recommendations for configuring the sync app.
 Small or medium businesses may also find this useful, but keep in mind you'll need some experience with Group Policy.
 For info about the end-user experience, see Protect your files by saving them to OneDrive.

 To use the following Group Policy objects, you need the OneDrive sync build 18.111.0603.0004 or later.
 You can see your build number in the About tab in OneDrive settings.
 We recommend upgrading to the latest available build before deploying to decrease deployment issues.
 Known Folder Move does not work for users syncing OneDrive files in SharePoint Server.

 To check eligibility on existing devices, data volume, and item counts as you decide on a rollout plan, and to later monitor progress of the rollout, use the Known Folder Move PowerShell script.